Welcome to the Office of the Registrar

 The online Class Schedule is your principal guide to registration procedures each academic year.
 The Online Calendar contains an outline of all important dates and deadlines related to registration, and fee payment.
 Planning your overall degree program Carefully identifying the courses you need is the most important thing you can do to graduate on time.
 Reviewing your Academic Requirements Report (ARR) on a frequent and regular basis as well as meeting with your Academic Advisor will help you stay on track.

 Registration at SSU is real-time and online through your Student Center.
 Students may use their Student Center to add or drop classes through the end of the second week of classes in fall and spring semesters.
 Changes to your class schedule are immediate.
 Each semester students are assigned an Enrollment Appointment for building their class schedule.
 Enrollment Appointments are in order by special groups and then by class level.
 Once you are allowed access to registration you may continue to make changes to your schedule until the end of that registration period (see Academic Calendar).
 During open registration and add/drop periods your access to registration is on first come, first serve basis.

-Registration Dates and Unit Limits for Fall 2017
+Registration Dates and Unit Limits for Spring 2018

 We will have “rolling” appointments starting Tuesday, seniors going first by academic level, units earned and units in progress.
 After the last senior appointment, juniors will begin with the same criteria.